|Quick links: Fast Facts on CKD I CKD in Australia I Kidney Health Australia Resources>

 Very few people – less than 1 per cent – will die in hospital in the specific circumstances where organ donation is possible.
 Many more have the opportunity to donate tissue.

-Download new registration, change or removal of details - forms or contact any Medicare Service Centre for more information and forms Recording your decision on the Australian Organ Donor Register is voluntary.
+Recording your decision on the Australian Organ Donor Register is voluntary.
 You must be 16 years or older to register.
 The Donor Register allows authorised medical staff check your donation decision from anywhere in Australia, 24 hours a day, 7 days a week.
-They can give that information to your family if you die.
+They can give this information to your family if you die.
 Family consent is always needed before donation can go ahead.

-Kidney Health Australia unequivocally supports ‘The Declaration of Istanbul on Organ Trafficking and Transplant Tourism’ (the Declaration) which includes condemning the practice of buying and selling organs for transplantation and other illegal activities related to transplant tourism.
+Kidney Health Australia completely supports ‘The Declaration of Istanbul on Organ Trafficking and Transplant Tourism’ (the Declaration) which includes condemning the practice of buying and selling organs for transplantation and other illegal activities related to transplant tourism.
 Our position statement can be read at Policy and Advocacy>

-For more information on Australia’s organ donation efforts, or on the illegal practices of transplant commercialism organ trafficking and transplant tourism, please see:
+For more information on Australia’s organ donation efforts, or on illegal practices of transplant commercialism organ trafficking and transplant tourism:

 Everyone has their own reasons for deciding whether to become an organ and tissue donor.
 It is important that the people close to you understand those reasons.